Table of Contents

 One pound of mashed potatoes weighs the same as one pound of raw potatoes.
-No matter how you slice, scallop, deep fry or roast it, a pound is a pound.
+No matter how you slice, scallop, deep fry, or roast it, a pound is a pound.

-So why do the tens of thousands of weight-watching women across the western world preach the misinformed belief that lean muscle weighs more than fat?
-It is something I hear patients at our clinics repeat with frustrating regularity to soften the blow of the numbers on the weighting scale.
+So why do the tens of thousands of weight-watching women across the Western world preach the misinformed belief that lean muscle weighs more than fat?
+It is something I hear patients at our clinics repeat with frustrating regularity to soften the blow of the numbers on the weighing scale.
 When the numbers begin to tip in an unfavourable direction, it is easy to find comfort in the theory that muscle weighs more than fat—especially if you are resistance training.

 The best way to illustrate this concept is to use the mashed potatoes analogy.
-The consistency of mashed potatoes is comparable to lard in your body – lumpy, buttery and visually unappealing in your Lycra cycling shorts, I refer you to my previous column on MAMIL’s.
+The consistency of mashed potatoes is comparable to lard in your body – lumpy, buttery, and visually unappealing in your Lycra cycling shorts, I refer you to my previous column on MAMIL’s.

 Now that we have dispelled the myth that muscle weighs more than fat, let’s get clear on why lean muscle is so valuable for sustaining a healthy lifestyle and physique.

 I’ve written previously about the ineffective nature of cardio exercise for fat loss.
-While cardio fitness is essential for, maintaining a healthy heart and reducing disease, it is also vital to implement a resistance training (lifting weights) routine as well if you want to burn excess body fat.
+While cardio fitness is essential for maintaining a healthy heart and reducing disease, it is also vital to implement a resistance training (lifting weights) routine as well if you want to burn excess body fat.

 Many of our female patients fear two things: Wrinkles and Weight Training.
 I cannot count the number of times I have heard our female patients say, “I would like to weight train, but I don’t want to become bulky.”

-Well I have great news!
+Well, I have great news!
 You won’t turn into the Incredible Hulk from resistance training.
 It is impossible, unless you are injecting testosterone or growth hormones into your system.
-A woman with a visible Adam’s apple and Brad Pitt’s jaw line are often sure signs of a steroid user.
+A woman with a visible Adam’s apple and Brad Pitt’s jawline are often sure signs of a steroid user.
 Lean tissue is your body’s best ally in that it boosts the metabolism.

-Our female patients describe frequently how they are in constant search of the next magic weight loss secret.
-Put down those cardboard-tasting high protein bars, peel off those SPANX and pick up a pair of dumbbells.
+Our female patients frequently describe how they are in constant search of the next magic weight loss secret.
+Put down those cardboard-tasting high protein bars, peel off those SPANX, and pick up a pair of dumbbells.
 One pound of muscle burns more calories than one pound of fat.
-Aim for low weight, high repetition routines to achieve a lean, toned physique.
+Aim for low-weight, high-repetition routines to achieve a lean, toned physique.

-After an arduous workout and a week of banishing decadent delights from our diet, we all like affirmation that our weight has decreased.
+After an arduous workout and a week of banishing decadent delights from our diet, we all like an affirmation that our weight has decreased.
 Do not look to the scale, as it will not always have your best interests at heart.